willianantunes/rave-of-phonetics/frontend/content/blog/2021/03/2021-03-14-the-future-of-language.md

 description: Time is like a virus that changes everything, from people to language itself.
 Languages are alive and evolve as long as people will.
 tags:
-  - languagelearning
+  - language learning
-  - futureoflanguages
+  - future of languages
   - english
   - chinese
   - mandarin
   - languages
-  - changeoflanguages
+  - change of languages
 ---
 ## Father time